shivam96694/sell_product/README.md

 <<<<<<< HEAD
 # sell_product
-A full-featured RESTful API for a movie ticket booking platform.
-This Node.js project allows users to browse movies, view showtimes, select seats, and process bookings.
+A full-featured RESTful API for a sell_product platform.
+This Node.js project allows users to browse product, view prodyct, select product, and process buying.
 It includes user authentication, payment integration, and admin management features.
 =======
 # React + Vite